 FIRST QUARTER FINANCIAL REVIEW

-At June 30, 2013, LIM had current assets of $67.9 million, including inventories with a carrying value of $11.0 million and accounts receivable and prepaid expenses of $26.2 million.
-At June 30, 2013, LIM had a total of $27.3 million in unrestricted cash and cash equivalents and an additional $8.6 million in restricted cash.
-LIM's cash and cash equivalents are invested in an investment grade short-term money market fund and deposits with a major Canadian bank.
+As at June 30, 2014, LIM had current assets of $12.1 million, including inventories with a carrying value of $2.0 million and accounts receivable and prepaid expenses of $3.2 million.
+At June 30, 2014, LIM had $5.0 million in unrestricted cash and cash equivalents and an additional $1.8 million in current restricted cash.

-Current liabilities, consisting of accounts payable and accrued liabilities, the current portion of deferred revenue, finance lease obligations and rehabilitation provision, were in aggregate $67.2 million at June 30, 2013.
+Current liabilities, consisting of accounts payable and accrued liabilities, finance lease obligations and rehabilitation provisions, were in aggregate $25.1 million at June 30, 2014.

 * * * * * *

-This press release should be read in conjunction with LIM's Management's Discussion and Analysis (MD&A) and unaudited condensed consolidated financial statements and notes thereto for the first quarter ended June 30, 2013, available on LIM's website at www.labradorironmines.ca, under the "Financials" section, or on SEDAR (www.sedar.com).
+This press release should be read in conjunction with LIM's Management's Discussion and Analysis (MD&A) and unaudited financial statements for the three months ended June 30, 2014, available on the company's website at www.labradorironmines.ca, under the "Financials" section, or on SEDAR (www.sedar.com).